How to Arrange a Song in FL Studio

 Step 5: Automate for movement

 Use automation clips to change parameters over time — filter cutoff, volume, reverb amount.
 Automation keeps a long arrangement from feeling static and helps each section breathe.
 Right-click almost any knob and choose Create automation clip to draw the change directly in the Playlist.
+If you are new to the concept, automation in a DAW works the same way across every host.

 Step 6: Check the whole thing